pkurjanowicz/clothingApp/readme.md

 * Fork the git repo
 * Then create a new folder and clone the project into the folder.
 ## Adjustments in code
-* Open up the code in a code editor and navigate to the hashutils.py file inside the server folder.
-On line 12 please replace ```INSERT_RANDOM_INT_HERE``` with a random int.

-* Open up the app.py folder and go to line 9 and insert a random string into the secret_key1 = value.

 * Sign up for an Imgur API account here: https://apidocs.imgur.com/?version=latest#intro
     * replace the client ID on line 39 in the upload.vue file in the client > views folder with your own client ID.